Klassar/webshell/README.md

 ﻿webshell
 ========

-A collection of webshells for built in different languages.
+A collection of webshells built in different languages.